-From 1 July 2025, eligible Australians aged 50-70 will be able to participate in the new National Lung Cancer Screening Program and have a low-dose CT scan every two years to look for signs of lung cancer.
+The National Lung Cancer Screening Program commenced on 1 July 2025 and is now available to eligible Australians aged 50-70 years.
+Eligible participants can access a low-dose CT scan every two years to look for signs of lung cancer.

 Lung cancer is Australia’s leading cause of cancer death.
 This program aims to improve health outcomes for Australians by increasing early detection of lung cancer and saving lives.